spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 ## Checkout

-At the Shipment checkout step, a merchant relation is displayed for each item.
+At the Shipment checkout step, a merchant reference is displayed for each item.
 The merchant names are clickable and lead to the merchant profile pages.

 If a customer is ordering products from multiple merchants, the products are going to be shipped from multiple locations, so the shipments <!---LINK--> are automatically grouped by merchants.

 ![Shipment step](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/shipment-step.png)

-At the Summary checkout step,  merchant relation is displayed for each product.
+At the Summary checkout step,  merchant reference is displayed for each product.
 The merchant names are clickable and lead to the merchant profile pages.
 If a customer is ordering products from multiple merchants, the products are automatically grouped by merchants, which also represents the order's shipments.

 ![Summary step](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/summary-step.png)

 ### Order Details pages

-On the *Order Details* page, a merchant relation is displayed for each product.
+On the *Order Details* page, a merchant reference is displayed for each product.
 The merchant names are clickable and lead to the merchant profile pages.
 If a customer ordered products from multiple merchants, the products are grouped by merchants, which also represents the order's shipments.

 ![Order Details page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/order-details-page.png)

-If the customer clicks **Reorder all**, the items are added to their current cart with the merchant relations from the order.
+If the customer clicks **Reorder all**, the items are added to their current cart with the merchant references from the order.

 ### Marketplace Returns